-The property will be subdivided to meet the requirements of individual businesses with a minimum 15-metre buffer between the Humber River and the development.
-Each lot will have access to water, sewer, electrical services and the road that runs through the development.
+The property will be subdivided into one, three and five acre blocks according to the requirements of individual purchasers.
+Houses to be constructed on the waterfront properties will be a minimum of 15-metres from the edge of the property.
+Each lot will have water, sewer, electrical services and will be serviced by the main road through the development.